MCCodes01/FetchRewards/README.md

 Application for pixel plotting:

 Requirements:
-Docker
+Docker and Python3

 Step 1:
-Make sure Docker is installed
+Make sure Docker and Python3 are installed

 Step 2:
 How to run: